 This easy keto blueberry cheesecake is perfect for a larger gathering!
-It requires no baking and is bursting with blueberry flavour.
+It requires no baking and is bursting with blueberry flavor.
 One slice is just 4.8g net carbs.
-A wonderful creamy low carb cheesecake that simply tastes of summer.
+A wonderfully creamy low carb cheesecake that simply tastes of summer.

-My family actually called this the king of all cheesecakes!
+My family actually called it the king of all cakes!
 But trust me, despite its indulgent appearance this keto cheesecake with blueberries is so simple to make.

 It's topped to impress with a super simple berry sauce, which is just frozen blueberries reduced down with a touch of low carb sweetener.